Close

 All visa-free travelers must present:

-• Passport valid for at least 6 months from arrival date
+• Passport valid for at least 6 months after the date of arrival

 • Return or onward ticket